The People's Choice Music: "The Most Wanted Song"

 According to Soldier, the survey confirmed that "today’s popular music indeed provides an accurate estimate of the wishes of the vox populi".
-Based on the responses, the most desired ensemble contains between three and ten instruments, the most popular of which were guitar, piano, saxophone, bass guitar, drums, violin, cello, and synthesizer (the only instrument that was both wanted and unwanted).
+Based on the responses, the most desired ensemble contains between three and ten instruments, the most popular of which were guitar, piano, saxophone, bass guitar, drums, violin, cello, and synthesizer (the only instrument that was both wanted and unwanted, though drums are present in both too).
 The most wanted singer was a low-pitched rock or R&B singer of either gender.
 The most popular lyrical subject was love, and the music was preferably listened to at home.
 The only lyrical topic that appeared in both the most wanted and unwanted categories was “intellectual stimulation”; for this reason, Wittgenstein is referenced in both songs.
 Songs deviating from moderate tempo and pitch were viewed very negatively.

 "The Most Wanted Song" has two singers, Ronnie Gent and Ada Dyer; while writing the lyrics, Mankin imagined Whitney Houston as the female singer and Bruce Springsteen as the male singer.
 According to Stewart Mason and Sarah Vowell, "The Most Wanted Song" is reminiscent of songs by Houston, Mariah Carey, and Celine Dion that were popular at the time.
 Vernon Reid of Living Colour plays electric guitar on the song, including a solo.
 "The Most Wanted Song" tells a simple and emotional story with a clear rhyme scheme about a woman who meets a lonely traveler and falls in love with him.
 At the end, guitar and saxophone solos are heard, after which Dyer and Gent sing several choruses in unison.
 The last chorus is played half a step higher.
 According to Soldier, 72 ± 12% of listeners would like the song "unavoidably and uncontrollably".